ngs-docs/angus/admin/announcement.md

 *Note that some family housing is available*, and there may be child care opportunities as well by special arrangement.
 Please contact Matt or Meg _after_ you have been admitted to discuss details!

 ### Tuition, course cost, and enrolling
-All students must pay for on-site room and board (see http://conference.kbs.msu.edu/conference-center/plan-conference/) prior to arrival.
-It should be about $650.
-We will make arrangements for housing *after* choosing students; please do not contact KBS directly.
-We will also charge a course fee of 250/person.
+All students must arrange their own transportation to and from KBS and pay for on-site room and board (see http://conference.kbs.msu.edu/conference-center/plan-conference/) prior to arrival.

+* $850 for double occupancy (shared bedroom and bathroom)
+* $1000 for single occupancy (own room, shared bathroom)

+This fee covers on-site lodging and weekday meals (see http://conference.kbs.msu.edu/conference-center/plan-conference/).

 Applicants must commit to spending both weeks on-site!
 The middle Sunday will be entirely free.